What Is In-Centre Haemodialysis (In-Centre HD)?

 - Daytime in-centre HD

 If you work nights, are retired, or have free time on most weekdays, it might be convenient for you to get treated during the day.
-You will have to commit to 3-5 hour in-centre treatment appointments 3 times per week.
+You will have to commit to 3-5 hour in-centre treatments 3 times per week.
 A nurse or clinician will administer your treatments for you, so you won’t have to do them yourself.

 - Nocturnal in-centre HD